Ghost Sweeper Mikami

 Ghost Sweeper Mikami (GS美神 極楽大作戦!!, Gōsuto Suīpā Mikami Gokuraku Daisakusen!!) is a Japanese manga series written and illustrated by Takashi Shiina.
 It was published in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from May 1991 to September 1999, with its chapters collected in 39 tankōbon volumes.
 It follows the exploits of a group of exorcists who try to combat supernatural forces in an effort to get paid.
 The series explores some folk religion themes such as possession, exorcism, shamanism, yūrei, and yōkai.

 A 45-episode anime television series adaptation by Toei Animation was broadcast on the Asahi Broadcasting Corporation from April 1993 to March 1994.
 An anime film premiered in August 1994.
 The anime series was licensed in North America by Sentai Filmworks.

 In 1993, Ghost Sweeper Mikami won the 38th Shogakukan Manga Award in the shōnen category.

 Plot

-In modern Japan, rampant urban development has displaced countless spirits from their ancestral homes, creating widespread supernatural disturbances.
-This crisis gave rise to Ghost Sweepers (GS)—private exorcism agencies that operate in a highly competitive market, offering their services to the highest bidders.
-Among these firms, Mikami GS stands out, led by the formidable 31-year-old Reiko Mikami alongside her two assistants: Tadao Yokoshima, a 17-year-old apprentice, and Okinu, a ghostly companion.
+Overdevelopment and crowding in Japan has forced many of its spirits and ghosts out of their homes.
+Due to problems caused by the spirits, a new profession was created, the Ghost Sweepers (GS), private exorcists for hire.
+Among the Ghost Sweepers, the Mikami GS Agency, led by 31-year-old Reiko Mikami and her two assistants, the 17-year-old boy Tadao Yokoshima and the ghost girl Okinu, is said to be the best.

-The stories balance episodic exorcism cases with longer narrative arcs, seamlessly blending traditional Japanese folklore with contemporary urban life.
-While the overarching plot follows Reiko's ongoing conflict with the powerful demon Ashtaroth, the focus remains firmly on character development, particularly the growth and interactions of the core team members as they navigate both supernatural threats and the challenges of running a business in this unique profession.
+The setup is scenario-to-scenario, with many plots intertwining classic Japanese culture and modern day realities, with occasional references to Western influences.
+In between these plot points, there are longer story arcs where new characters are introduced and the existing characters are further developed.
+While the overarching storyline focuses on Reiko's contention with her arch-nemesis, Astaroth, the series is mostly character-driven and serves to gradually develop characters, especially the main protagonists.